attilagk/monoallelic-brain-research/notebook/2016-10-19-about-affected-genes.md

 ### Animal models

-We found MEST to be highly significantly associated to SCZ.
-Disruption of MEST (a.k.a.
-PEG1) in mice showed involvement in embryonic growth as well as maternal behavior ([Lefebvre1998]).
+We found MEST (a.k.a.
+PEG1) to be highly significantly associated to SCZ.
+[Lefebvre1998] disrupted MEST in mouse embryonic stem cells and observed embryonic growth retardation as well as abnormal maternal behavior.
+MEST has been implicated with the Silver-Russell syndrome ([OMIM 180860], see also [Peters2014]) based on maternal uniparental disomy for chromosome 7 (mUPD7) at the segment 7q31-qter in some patients with the syndrome.
+The Silver-Russell syndrome is characterized by growth- but not mental retardation.

 [Rees2014]: http://www.ncbi.nlm.nih.gov/pubmed/24311552
 [Sullivan2012]: http://www.ncbi.nlm.nih.gov/pubmed/22777127